ashikur2146/request_approval_process/README.md

 1. clone the project on your local machine with git clone command
 2. navigate to the project directory
-3. inside the libs directory you will find the approval.jar
+3. inside the project directory you will find the approval-process-1.0.0.jar
 4. copy the jar file
 5. create a folder location inside your project's resource directory, for example, /src/resources/libs/
-6. paste the approval.jar file inside the libs directory
+6. paste the jar file inside your created directory
 7. it is assumed that your are using a build tool for your project i.e. maven or gradle
-8. if so, then add the dependency path inside your pom.xml for maven, or build.gradle file for a gradle project
+8. if so, then add the dependency path inside your pom.xml for maven, or build.gradle file for a gradle project.
+In case you are not using any build tool just add the jar file as an external dependency to your project
 9. update the project
 10. you are good to go!